gschrader/ratpack-react-boilerplate/README.md

 It uses [create-react-app](https://github.com/facebookincubator/create-react-app) because who can keep up with all the build configuration required to build javascript these days.

 It handles authentication via the Ratpack Pac4j module using JSON Web Tokens (JWT).
-It has example of using websockets to transfer data from the JVM to the frontend.
+It has example of using websockets to transfer data from the JVM to the frontend. `AuthenticatorService` performs the authentication, use the same username/password to login.

 ### Usage